The Road to Disney

 Travel Tip #5: Accommodations

 If you have a larger family, look into staying at a hotel or resort off of Disney.
-We stayed at the Lighthouse Key Resort and Spa in a three bedroom suite.
+We stayed at the Lighthouse Key Resort and Spa (now known as The Berkley) in a three bedroom suite.
 Our condo had two master suites and a room with bunk beds.
 This was a great option for our family as it gave me and my close age sister our own suite with a jacuzzi bathtub and the little girls their own room to watch cartoons.
 Another great thing about this particular resort, you could watch the fireworks show from Cinderella’s Castle at the pool!

 Makenna, age 5